Hernán Cortés: Expedition to Honduras (1524–1526)

-A few days after Cortés's return from his expedition, Ponce de León suspended Cortés from his office of governor of New Spain.
+A day or so later, Ponce de León finally arrived in Mexico City to take over from Cortés as governor of New Spain and begin the juez de residencia.
 The Licentiate then fell ill and died shortly after his arrival, appointing Marcos de Aguilar as alcalde mayor.
-The aged Aguilar also became sick and appointed Alonso de Estrada governor, who was confirmed in his functions by a royal decree in August 1527.
-Cortés, suspected of poisoning them, refrained from taking over the government.
+In February 1527, the aged Aguilar fell ill in his turn and before his death, appointed Alonso de Estrada to the position of governor, in which function he was confirmed by royal decree in August 1527.
+Cortés, suspected of poisoning the two men, refrained from taking over the government.